 Cloud-to-cloud backup allows you to restore data to a previous stable point in time quickly and easily and also provides robust management tools that allow you to backup and restore all accounts or individual accounts as needed.

-Restoring data from a third party secure cloud backup service like Spinbackup is incredibly fast and easy so there’s no need to wait for IT technicians to turn up and sort out the problem, which eats into teaching and learning time.
+Restoring data from a third party secure cloud backup service like G Suite for Education backup by Spinbackup is incredibly fast and easy so there’s no need to wait for G Suite administrators to turn up and solve the problem, which eats into teaching and learning time.

 You can find out more about backing up G Suite for Education and request a demo here.